MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Preliminaries

-In online advertising realm, there are three main ways of pricing.
-Cost-per-mille (CPM) \cite{jin2018real} is the first standard, where revenue is proportional to \emph{impression}.
-Cost-per-click (CPC) \cite{zhang2014optimal} is a performance-based model, i.e., only when users \emph{click} the ad can the platform get paid.
-Then comes the cost-per-acquisition (CPA) model with payment attached to each \emph{conversion} event.
-Though all of these great changes have happened, there is one thing that will never change: ad platforms try to maximize revenue while simultaneously maintaining the overall cost within the budget predefined by advertisers.
+In the online advertising scenario, there are three main ways of pricing.
+Cost-per-mille (CPM)~\cite{jin2018real} is the first standard, where revenue is proportional to \emph{impression}.
+Cost-per-click (CPC)~\cite{zhang2014optimal} is a performance-based model, i.e., only when users \emph{click} the ad can the platform get paid.
+In the cost-per-acquisition (CPA) model, the payment is attached to each \emph{conversion} event.
+Regardless of the pricing ways, ad platforms always try to maximize revenue while simultaneously maintaining the overall cost within the budget predefined by advertisers.

-In this work, we focus on one pricing model, called optimized cost-per-acqusition (oCPA), in which advertisers are supposed to set a target CPA price, denoted by $CPA_{target}$ for each conversion, and platforms will charge by every click.
+In this work, we focus on one pricing model that is currently used in Tencent online ad bidding systems, called optimized cost-per-acquisition (oCPA), in which \textbf{advertisers are supposed to set a target CPA price, denoted by $\text{CPA}_{\text{target}}$ for each conversion while the charge is based on each click}.
+The critical point for the bidding system is to make an optimal strategy to allocate overall impressions among ads properly, such that (i) the real click-based cost is close to the estimated cost calculated from $\text{CPA}_{\text{target}}$, specifically,